SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-events.md

 {% include events/on-out-of-view-open.md %}

-This event can be overriden if you want to handle openeing a redirect intended to be opened up in a new window or tab.
+This event can be overridden if you want to handle openeing a redirect intended to be opened up in a new window or tab.
 This is ideal if you want to handle this type of redirects yourself, such as opening up the link inside of a modal.